 DIET.
 Drink plenty of fluids.
 Avoid hot liquids or hot food.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

 PAIN MEDICATION.
 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
 For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
 Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
 Ibuprofen, bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
 For severe pain, the prescribed medication should be taken as directed.
 Be sure to take the prescribed antibiotics as directed to help prevent infection.
-Do not take any of the above medication if you are allergic, or have been instructed by Unicare Center For Implant Dentistry not to take it.
+Do not take any of the above medication if you are allergic, or have been instructed by Unicare Center for Cosmetic & Implant Dentistry not to take it.

 HOME HYGIENE CARE.
 The night of surgery, use the prescribed Peridex Oral Rinse before bed.
 The day after surgery, the Peridex should be used twice daily, after breakfast and before bed.
 Be sure to rinse for at least 30 seconds then spit it out.
 Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, as well, especially after meals.
 Brushing your teeth and the healing abutments is no problem, but be gentle initially with brushing the surgical areas.
 Good oral hygiene is essential to good healing.